- Verbal and/or non-verbal communication systems

 Founder & CEO

 Lisa has been a working SLP for over 20 years and has a true passion for early intervention.
 Lisa graduated with her master’s degree from the University of Buffalo and relocated to the Raleigh area in 1998.
 Lisa started Aspen in 2004 and is the creator of the Aspen’s preschool programs.
 She now leads a wonderful staff in carrying out Aspen’s mission.
 Lisa’s experiences go beyond preschool to include medical settings such as the ICU and various school systems.
 Despite working in these amazing settings; Early Intervention continues to be her true love.
-Lisa’s time and education in Speech Pathology has lead her to become a skillful practitioner for Apraxia, Autism, Sensory Integration, feeding issues, and Developmental Delays that effect speech and language development.
+Lisa’s time and education in Speech Pathology has lead her to become a skillful practitioner for Apraxia, Autism, Sensory Integration, Feeding Issues, and Developmental Delays that effect speech and language.
 Lisa has been trained in PROMPT therapy and utilizes this approach with many of her clients.
 Lisa has worked in interdisciplinary teams for years and has gained experience from teachers, occupational and physical therapists to better serve the whole child and family.
-Lisa is married to her husband Jeff, she has a 10 year old daughter and 2 spoiled dogs!
+Lisa is married to her husband Jeff, she has a 12 year old daughter and 2 spoiled dogs!

 Karla Compton~M.Ed., SLP